zhangzujian/kind/site/content/docs/user/configuration.md

 #### kube-proxy mode

-You can configure the kube-proxy mode that will be used, between iptables and ipvs.
+You can configure the kube-proxy mode that will be used, between iptables, nftables and ipvs.
 By default iptables is used

 {{< codeFromInline lang="yaml" >}}